-On October 27, 2022, the Pagosa Springs Sun newspaper ('the Sun") reported that Archuleta County Commissioner Warren Brown had recently begun receiving payments from the County for mileage travelled in his personal car. ("County Begins Paying Commissioners Mileage", The Pagosa Springs Sun, p.
+On October 27, 2022, the Pagosa Springs Sun newspaper ('the Sun'') reported that Archuleta County Commissioner Alvin Shaaf had recently begun receiving payments from the County for mileage travelled in his personal car. ("County Begins Paying Commissioners Mileage", The Pagosa Springs Sun, p.
 A10.
 A copy of the article is attached as Exhibit A.) The payments were the result of a new county program which had begun only two months earlier.

-The Sun's article noted, "Mileage sheets for Archuleta County Commissioner [redacted] and Commissioner Warren Brown include distances to the commissioners' homes from their offices ....."
-The Sun then attached a picture of a completed mileage tally sheet for Commissioner Brown which indeed noted the mileage between his home and his official office (6.4 miles).
-The mileage sheet also evidenced mileage totals for daily distances travelled on September 19, 21, and 30, 2022, equaling twice the Commissioner's one-way commute.
-The Sun paraphrased Archuleta County Manager Derek Woodman as saying, "the mileage that can be reimbursed includes travel to and from [the commissioners'] homes ....."
+The Sun's article noted, "Mileage sheets for Archuleta County Commissioner Alvin Shaaf and Commissioner [redacted] include distances to the commissioners' homes from their offices ...."
+The Sun then attached a picture of a completed mileage tally sheet for Commissioner Shaaf which indeed noted the mileage between his home and his official office (24 miles).
+The mileage sheet also evidenced mileage totals for daily distances travelled on

+September 26, 27, 29, and October 3, and 4, 2022, equaling twice the Commissioner's one-way commute, or 48 miles.
+The Sun paraphrased Archuleta County Manager Derek Woodman as saying, "the mileage that can be reimbursed includes travel to and from [the commissioners'] homes ...."

-As a part of its reporting, the Sun submitted an open records request to Archuleta County seeking all check requests for Commissioner Brown's travel beginning September 1, 2022, through December 31, 2022.
+As a part of its reporting, the Sun submitted an open records request to Archuleta County seeking all check requests for Commissioner Shaaf's travel beginning September 1, 2022, through December 31, 2022.
 (A copy of the record request is attached hereto as Exhibit B and referenced in the Sun's article.).
-That request produced 2 mileage tally sheets for Commissioner Brown and two associated payment checks.
-The two mileage tally sheets included 5 days where Commissioner Brown's total recorded mileage equaled twice the distance of his one-way commute between his home and office, or 12.6 miles total.
+That request produced 3 mileage tally sheets for Commissioner Shaaf and three associated payment checks.
+The three mileage tally sheets included 14 days where Commissioner Shaaf's total recorded mileage equaled twice the distance of his one-way commute between his home and office, or 48 miles total.
 (Copies of the mileage tally sheets and associated checks are attached hereto as Exhibit C.)

-As a result of the Sun's article and associated records, I concluded the seemingly obvious - Archuleta County paid Commissioner Brown for miles he drove in his personal car commuting back and forth between his home and his county office.
-I believe the mileage tally sheets that show daily totals equaling 12.6 miles, or twice Commissioner Brown's one-way commute, reveal the practice without much doubt.
-I suspect Commissioner Brown also included commuting miles on other days' mileage tallies.
-Those commuting miles, however, would have been commingled with other genuine business-related travel providing a greater daily total than his commuting miles, alone, would account for.
-I suspect the commuting miles were accounted for, nonetheless, and that Archuleta County paid Commissioner Brown for them.
+As a result of the Sun's article and associated records, I concluded the seemingly obvious - Archuleta County paid Commissioner Shaaf for miles he drove in his personal car commuting back and forth between his home and his county office.
+I believe the mileage tally sheets that show daily totals equaling 48 miles, or twice Commissioner Shaaf's one-way commute, reveal the practice without much doubt.